We currently do not have any open full-length anthology calls.

 - Author Bios: Please include a 50- to 100-word author bio at the end of your submission (in the actual manuscript) along with your social media and website information.

 - Simultaneous and multiple submissions are absolutely welcome!
 If it is accepted elsewhere, congrats!
 But please, send us an email to let us know and withdraw your submission.
-If sending multiples, please, for the sake of my inbox organization, ONE SUBMISSION PER EMAIL.
+If sending multiples, please, for the sake of my inbox organization, ONE SUBMISSION PER EMAIL (once we fully transition to Duosuma, this won’t be as much of an issue).

 - One further note about diverse protagonists (and characters in general): I find as a writer, sometimes it helps for publisher to explicitly indicate their inclusive status.
 That is what I am doing here.
 I particularly enjoy stories with protagonists, characters, and settings that come from a diverse array of identities and abilities–in which those identities and abilities are not the focus of the story itself, but one more facet of the character and how they encounter the conflict of the story.